Using the NMEA0183 Wi-Fi Gateway

 Some apps, in particular the more powerful PC applications, also let you select which sentences they will read in and send out.
 If this is the case, then you can go through the same process of selecting NMEA sentences once you have the app connected to the instruments, though generally you can just accept all sentences as input.
 However you may want to think about what sentences you output – do you want to be able to output the route and waypoints from your app, or control your autopilot, or do you want to leave that to a dedicated chart plotter?
 If you enable it on both, then at some time there will be conflicts, and having your chart plotter and your app send conflicting commands to your autopilot could get it very confused!

-Once this is set up, you are unlikely to need to change it unless you change your instruments or your app.
+Once this is set up, you are unlikely to need to change these settings unless you change your instruments or your app.

-Before your app can talk to the gateway, the device it is running on needs to be on the same Wi-Fi network as the Gateway.
+Before your app can talk to the Gateway, the device the app is running on needs to be on the same Wi-Fi network as the Gateway.

-If, like most small craft, you do not have a router on board, then when you have switched Wi-Fi on you just need to look for the gateway's Wi-Fi network SSID of TeamSurv-nn-nnnnnn (where nn-nnnnnn is the serial number of your gateway) and connect to it.
+If, like most small craft, you do not have a router on board, then on your device you need to switch Wi-Fi on and select the Gateway’s Wi-Fi network SSID of TeamSurv-nn-nnnnnn (where nn-nnnnnn is the serial number of your Gateway, shown on a label) and connect to it.
 The default password is teamsurv, though hopefully you will have followed good practice and gone into the configuration to change this.
 You may get a warning that the Wi-Fi network connection does not have internet access, which you can ignore.